changchuanjun/Gene-structure-annotation/README.md

 # Gene structure annotation
 Protein-coding genes were predicted from the genome using the BRAKER3 pipeline[1] that integrates RNA-Seq and protein homology information.
 RNA-Seq reads were aligned to the soft masked genome using HISAT2 (v2.2.1).
-Protein sequences from related species were downloaded from NCBI (https://www.ncbi.nlm.nih.gov/) and aligned to the genome as the protein homology evidence.The final prediction is the combination of various evidence results (ab initio，RNAseq, homologous protein ).
+Protein sequences from related species were downloaded from NCBI (https://www.ncbi.nlm.nih.gov/) and aligned to the genome as the protein homology evidence.The final prediction is the combination of various evidence results (ab initio, RNAseq, homologous protein ).

 [1]BRAKER3: Fully automated genome annotation using RNA-Seq and protein evidence with GeneMark-ETP, AUGUSTUS and TSEBRA Lars Gabriel, Tomáš Brůna, Katharina J. Hoff, Matthis Ebel, Alexandre Lomsadze, Mark Borodovsky, Mario Stanke